shawn-p-m/Web-Dev-Essentials/README.md

         - The dist/build folder
         - Config files

-- Perfect Web Dev VSCode Setup
+- Web Dev VSCode Setup
     - Essential Extensions
         - Epic Colour Theme to match your personality
-        - Prettier &rightarrow; Auto formatting and syntax (caveat, you need to ask it to ignore JS and TS in VSCode Settings)
+        - Prettier &rightarrow; Auto formatting and syntax (caveat, sometimes on projects the extension can conflict with prettier dependencies in project)
         - ESLint &rightarrow; Syntactical and code structure enforcement
         - Auto Rename Tag &rightarrow; For html
         - Bracket Pair Colorizer